-When moving or sharing the documents you create in Designer, the locations of related documents and files might become inaccessible.
-To prevent broken references, define the default search locations that instruct Designer to search for the documents and files on alternative locations.
+When moving or sharing the documents you create in Desktop designer, the locations of related documents and files might become inaccessible.
+To prevent broken references, define the default search locations that instruct Desktop designer to search for the documents and files on alternative locations.

-Use the Folders tab to define the default search locations for the documents and files that you work with in Designer.
+Use the Folders tab to define the default search locations for the documents and files that you work with in Desktop designer.
 These folders serve as the default search location if:

-- Designer cannot find labels on the specified locations.
-In this case, Designer searches for them in the Labels folder. - Designer cannot find the connected database on the specified location.
-In this case, Designer searches for the database in the Database folder. - Picture object file paths in labels are incomplete or missing.
-In this case, Designer searches for them in the Picture folder.
+- Desktop designer cannot find labels on the specified locations.
+In this case, Desktop designer searches for them in the Labels folder. - Desktop designer cannot find the connected database on the specified location.
+In this case, Desktop designer searches for the database in the Database folder. - Picture object file paths in labels are incomplete or missing.
+In this case, Desktop designer searches for them in the Picture folder.

-Make sure read/write rights are granted to the account under which the Designer is running.
+Make sure read/write rights are granted to the account under which the Desktop designer is running.